-Your social worker continues working with you until the actual adoption finalization.
+The child's DCYF caseworker will continue working with your family until the actual adoption finalization in court.
 Together, you will arrange for any needed services (child and family, medical, counseling, schooling).

 Health and safety checks

-The social worker comes out to your home to check on the well-being of the child and family at least once every 30 days until the adoption is finalized.
+The caseworker comes out to your home to check on the well-being of the child and family at least once every 30 days until the adoption is finalized.

 - Contact an attorney.
-You may find your own or ask your social worker for a list.
+You may find your own or ask your case worker for a list.
 You can do this early but it will not expedite an adoption as there are additional steps that need completion before a court hearing for the adoption can be scheduled.

 - Complete the Adoption Support application provided to you by your social worker.
 When the application is completed and filed, an Adoption Support Program Specialist will be assigned to you.

-- Your social worker completes a post-placement report.
+- Your child's DCYF worker completes a post-placement report.
 This report provides the court with an update on the child's and family's well-being since placement as well as any changes since the writing of the last home study.

-- DSHS provides a Consent to Adopt.
+- DCYF provides a Consent to Adopt.
 This is a written statement authorizing that the child may be adopted.

-- Your social worker sends your attorney a packet containing documents needed to finalize the adoption.
+- Your caseworker sends your attorney a packet containing documents needed to finalize the adoption.